-Ceded reinsurance arrangements do not relieve the Group from its obligations to policyholders.

-Premiums and claims on assumed reinsurance are recognised as income and expenses in the same manner as they would be if the reinsurance were considered direct business, taking into account the product classification of the reinsurance business.
+Ceded reinsurance arrangements do not relieve the Group from its obligations to policyholders emiums and claims on assumed reinsurance are recognised as income and expenses in the same manne they would be if the reinsurance were considered direct business, taking into account the produc assification of the reinsurance business.

 Reinsurance assets are reviewed for impairment at the end of each reporting period or more frequently when an indication of impairment arises during the reporting year.
-Impairment occurs when there is objective evidence as a result of an event that occurred after initial recognition of the reinsurance asset that the Group may not receive all outstanding amounts due under the terms of the contract and the event has a reliably measureable impact on the amounts that the Group will receive from the reinsurance companies.
-The impairment loss is recorded in profit or loss.
+Impairment occurs when there is objective evidence as a result of an event that occurred after initial recognition of the reinsurance asset that the Group may not receive all outstanding amounts due under the terms of the contract and the event has a reliably measureable impairment loss is recorded in profit or loss.